documenso/sdk-typescript/docs/sdks/documensofields/README.md

 | errors.Errorinternalservererror | 500                             | application/json                |
 | errors.APIError                 | 4XX, 5XX                        | \*/\*                           |

-## createMany
+## get

-Create multiple fields for a document.
+Returns a single field.
+If you want to retrieve all the fields for a template, use the "Get Template" endpoint.

 ### Example Usage